-- 1. Register and successfully complete the online Alpine Professional Knowledge exam, with a passing score of 75% or better. - 2.
+- 1. Register and successfully complete the online Alpine Professional Knowledge exam. - 2.
 Register for and successfully complete the alpine Level I E-Learning course. - 3.
-Register for the on-snow exam, by the deadline (generally two weeks before the on snow exam).
+Register for the on-snow exam, by the deadline (generally two weeks before the on-snow exam).